Harmelodic/harmelodic.github.io/docs/software-engineering/philosophy-and-principles/standards-vs-abstractions.md

 (even intuitive) and thus easier to integrate with.
 Moving between codebases or on different codebases also becomes easier, as the code is similar in structure, style and implementation and thus feels familiar.

-In practice, this can be achieved in two ways:
+In practice, this can be achieved through two methods:

 - Define **Standards** which are specifications, contracts and rules that can be enforced, primarily though mechanisms like Schema Validation and Code Analysis / Linting.
 Violations of the standards results in errors or warnings that